 THE FRANK L. HARRINGTON, SR. ORCHARD

 The Frank L. Harrington, Sr. Orchard apple collection at New England Botanic Garden began as a passion project of Stearns Lothrop Davenport, a former trustee of the Worcester County Horticultural Society, who decided during the Great Depression to make preserving heirloom apple varieties his life’s work.
-Because of Davenport’s commitment to collecting and reproducing unique heirloom apples, the orchard showcases 119 antique varieties in an orchard of 238 trees.
+Because of Davenport’s commitment to collecting and reproducing unique heirloom apples, the orchard showcased 119 antique varieties in an orchard of 238 trees.

 Some apples represented in the Frank L. Harrington Sr. Orchard originated in Europe, but many, like the Hubbardston (c.
 1832), carry the names of Central Massachusetts towns where they were bred.
 The Calville Blanc (1598, France), Sops of Wine (c.
 1600, England), and Rhode Island Greening (c.1650) are some of the orchard’s oldest varieties.